Ki Teitzei: Fourth reading—Deuteronomy 23:8–24

-In the continuation of the reading, Moses forbade the Israelites to charge interest on loans to their countrymen, but they could charge interest on loans to foreigners.
+In the continuation of the reading, Moses forbade the Israelites from charging interest on loans to their fellow citizens, but they could charge interest on loans to foreigners.
 A closed portion ends here.

-In the continuation of the reading, Moses required the Israelites promptly to fulfill vows to God, but they incurred no guilt if they refrained from vowing.
+In the continuation of the reading, Moses required the Israelites to fulfill their vows to God promptly, but they incurred no guilt if they chose not to vow.
 The fourth reading and a closed portion end here.

 Fifth reading—Deuteronomy 23:25–24:4

-In the fifth reading, Moses allowed a worker working in a vineyard to eat grapes until full, but the worker was forbidden to put any in a vessel.
+In the fifth reading, Moses permitted a worker in a vineyard to eat grapes until he was full, but the worker was not allowed to put any in a vessel.
 A closed portion ends here.

-As the reading continues, Moses allowed a worker working in a field of standing grain to pluck ears by hand, but the worker was forbidden to cut the neighbor's grain with a sickle.
+As the reading continues, Moses permitted a worker in a field of standing grain to pluck ears by hand, but the worker was not allowed to cut the neighbor's grain with a sickle.
 A closed portion ends here with the end of the chapter.

-As the reading continues in chapter 24, Moses instructed that a divorced woman who remarried and then lost her second husband to divorce or death could not remarry her first husband.
+As the reading continues in chapter 24, Moses taught that a divorced woman who remarried and then lost her second husband to divorce or death could not remarry her first husband.
 The fifth reading and a closed portion end here.

 Sixth reading—Deuteronomy 24:5–13

-In the sixth reading, Moses exempted a newlywed man from army duty for one year, so as to give happiness to his wife.
-Israelites were forbidden to take a handmill or an upper millstone in pawn, for that would be taking someone's livelihood.
+In the sixth reading, Moses exempted a newlywed man from army duty for one year to bring happiness to his wife.
+Israelites were not allowed to take a handmill or an upper millstone as pawn, because that would be taking someone's livelihood.
 A closed portion ends here.

-In the continuation of the reading, Moses taught that one found to have kidnapped a fellow Israelite was to die.
+In the following part of the reading, Moses explained that anyone found guilty of kidnapping a fellow Israelite was to be put to death.
 A closed portion ends here.

-In the continuation of the reading, Moses taught that in cases of a skin affection, Israelites were to do exactly as the priests instructed, remembering that God afflicted and then healed Miriam's skin after the Israelites left Egypt.
+In the next section, Moses taught that when it comes to tzaraath (צָרַעַת), an illness appearing on the skin, Israelites must follow the priests' instructions exactly, recalling that God caused Miriam's skin to be afflicted and later healed her after the Israelites left Egypt.
 A closed portion ends here.

-In the continuation of the reading, Moses forbade an Israelite who lent to a fellow Israelite to enter the borrower's house to seize a pledge, and required the lender to remain outside while the borrower brought the pledge out to the lender.
-If the borrower was needy, the lender was forbidden to sleep in the pledge, but had to return the pledge to the borrower at sundown, so that the borrower might sleep in the cloth and bless the lender before God.
-The sixth reading and a closed portion end here.
+In the following part, Moses forbade an Israelite who lent to a fellow Israelite from entering the borrower's house to take a pledge, instead requiring the lender to stay outside.
+The borrower would bring the pledge out to the lender.
+If the borrower was in need, the lender was not allowed to sleep in the pledge but had to return it at sunset, allowing the borrower to sleep in the cloth and bless the lender before God.
+The sixth reading and a closed portion conclude here.